 - Muscles that become too relaxed after the use of medications or alcohol

-Individuals who suffer from diabetes and other health conditions are more likely to be affected by obstructive sleep apnea.
-The condition is also more likely to develop as people age, and also in those who smoke and those who have gained weight.
+Those with type 2 diabetes and other health conditions are also more likely to be affected by obstructive sleep apnea.
+The condition is also more likely to develop as people age and gain weight.

-What Dangers does Sleep Apnea Pose to My Overall Health?
+What Dangers Do Sleep Apnea Pose to My Overall Health?